SpoonX/swan-example-client/README.md

 ## Build tasks

 ### `gulp bundle`
 Creates a production-ready build in the `dist/` directory.
-Needs admin rights for symlinking.
+On windows, admin rights at needed for symlinking.
 The contents of this directory can be uploaded and served to visitors.
 You can use `gulp serve-bundle` to check the resulting bundle.